-The city's Enterprise Fund operations (Water, Wastewater, Solid Waste, and Aviation) are self-supporting operations that generate revenues to fully recover the cost of service.
+The city's Enterprise Fund operations (Water, Wastewater, Solid Waste, and Aviation) are selfsupporting operations that generate revenues to fully recover the cost of service.
 The city invests significantly in its enterprise systems and operations to ensure safe and reliable service to our residents and businesses.
 This policy provides guidance for the proper management, stewardship, and safeguarding of the Enterprise Fund assets and resources and to ensure financial stability and sustainability of the city's enterprise systems.
 Enterprise Funds will comply with all Policies where applicable.

 - 9.01 Enterprise Funds.
 Separate funds will be established and maintained to properly account for each enterprise operation.
 Enterprise Funds will not be used to subsidize the operations of other non-Enterprise Funds.
 Interfund charges will be assessed for the administrative support of the enterprise activity based on a rational nexus between the charges and cost of the benefits received. - 9.02 Rates and Fees.
 The city will establish rates and fees at levels that recover the total direct and indirect costs for operating and capital requirements, including debt service and debt coverage requirements for water, wastewater, solid waste, and general aviation services.
 All existing enterprise rates and charges will be reviewed annually and developed pursuant to a multi-year financial plan that strives to gradually implement user rate adjustments to avoid acute fluctuations. - 9.03 Enterprise Rate Stabilization.
 In order to ensure long-term stability of the city's enterprise systems and rates, the city will develop its rates to include future capital needs.
 In conjunction with debt issuances, funds in excess of reserves and operating requirements will be used to supplement "pay as you go" capital expenditures to avoid significant and unplanned rate adjustments. - 9.04 Operating Reserves.
-The city will maintain "Operating Reserves" in its Enterprise Funds as stated in Policy 2 to provide for emergencies, unexpected declines in revenues, and other unanticipated events. - 9.05 Water and Wastewater Asset Replacement Reserve.
-The city will maintain a "Water and Wastewater Asset Replacement Reserve" in its Enterprise Fund as stated in Policy 2 to provide funding for the repair and maintenance of critical assets. - 9.06 Debt Financing.
+The city will maintain "Operating Reserves" in its Enterprise Funds as stated in Policy 2 to provide for emergencies, unexpected declines in revenues, and other unanticipated events. - 9.05 Debt Financing.
 Debt financing will be used for capital projects too large to fund with current resources and when a debt issuance is affordable and appropriate to facilitate "intergenerational equity," wherein projects with longer lives are paid over several generations through debt service payments.
-The Enterprise Funds shall incorporate "pay-as-you-go" funding in the annual CIP.
-Pay-as-you-go funding should account for a minimum of 25 percent of the capital improvement plan (CIP), for each five-year planning period.
-Pay-as-you-go funding is defined as all sources of revenue other than city debt issuance, i.e., fund balance, dedicated revenues, contributions, grants, etc. - 9.07 Debt Coverage Ratio Target.
+The Enterprise Funds shall incorporate "payas-you-go" funding in the annual CIP.
+Pay-as-you-go funding should account for a minimum of 25 percent of the CIP, for each five-year planning period.
+Pay-as-you-go funding is defined as all sources of revenue other than city debt issuance, i.e., fund balance, dedicated revenues, contributions, grants, etc.

+- 9.06 Debt Coverage Ratio Target.
 Bond covenants may exist that require maintaining a minimum debt coverage ratio.
-In order to maintain the city's high bond rating, the city will recommend rates based on a target debt coverage ratio of at least 2.0 times for Water and Wastewater and 1.5 times for Aviation and Solid Waste.
-For financial planning purposes, the debt coverage ratios will be calculated without consideration of development fee revenues.
+In order to maintain the city's high bond rating, the city will recommend rates based on a target debt coverage ratio, net revenues divided by the annual debt service, of at least 2.0 times for Water and Wastewater and 1.5 times for Aviation and Solid Waste.
+For financial planning purposes, the debt coverage ratios will be calculated with operating transfers and without consideration of capital related transfers and development fee revenues. - 9.07 Enterprise Debt Service Reserves.
+The city treasurer/chief financial officer may require a Debt Service Reserve for debt supported by dedicated revenues, at a minimum of 25 percent of the next fiscal year's debt service.